Master’s Program

 MA theses should be based upon original field research that may also consist of digital and/or virtual ethnography.
 Alternatively, a student may contribute towards intellectual discussion by preparing a critical analysis of the literature on a subject.

-Students with a focus in museum and visual anthropology may also prepare a museum exhibit in addition to the written MA thesis.
+MA thesis proposal is 50 pages (double-spaced, 12-point font) maximum, not including references and abstract.
+Students in Museum Studies may also prepare a museum exhibit in addition to the written MA thesis.

 The student should begin working on a thesis proposal as soon as possible.